 After all that, it’s pretty conclusive to say that they don’t make sofas like they used to anymore.

-Want to know how our slipcovers look and feel in person?
-You can order up to 8 fabric samples for free to try them out yourself.
+And if you want to know how our slipcovers look and feel in person, simply order up to 8 fabric samples from our various fabric choices to try them out yourself.
 Click the button below and get started.